alextbell/Flashcard-inator/README.md

 ## introduction

 **cardify** automatically generates text-occluded image flash cards compatible with [Anki](https://apps.ankiweb.net/) flashcard software.
 **cardify** utilizes the [EAST neural network](https://arxiv.org/abs/1704.03155) to identify characters on images, and then **cardify** determines which groups of characters are "text labels" for the image provided. **cardify** redacts every detected label and generates a flashcard for each one.
-Each flashcard is then automatically filed into an Anki deck that you generate.
+Each flashcard is then automatically filed into an Anki deck that you generate. **cardify's** user interface was developed using the PyQT5 Python package.

 ## using cardify